 “They got a bunch of proposals and reviewed them all, got input from art experts and ended up making a great choice,” Altmann said.

-The area that “Lemon Grass” was placed, at the entrance of Valley Court Park, was initially designed to hold a statue but it corroded over time and had to be removed.
+The area that “Lemon Grass” was placed, at the entrance of Valley Court Park, was initially designed to hold a statue called Community, but that sculpture (shown below) corroded over time and had to be removed.

 According to Holland, the city put out a call out for interested artists and received seven submissions.
 The art selection panel of the Arts Commission selected Porter’s work over four other finalists.

 “Looking forward to the future, we want to see that healthy mix of developers coming to us with their own ideas and also donating, and I think this is a perfect example,” said Arts Commission member Lisa Biering.
 “This is a space that didn't have anything there and now it was this vibrant piece that is going to catch people's eyes.
 Our hope for the Percent for Art program is that we can look around East Lansing where we can really do some creative placemaking.”